Blue Mountains Attractions

 - Jenolan Caves.
 Just 90 minutes from Bilpin Country Lodge is Jenolan Caves – a magnificent mix of limestone cave formations.
 On arrival you drive thru the Grand Arch and the road in fact follows the course of the river flowing underneath the road pavement.
 Then it’s time to explore the caves.
 There are many fully guided tours to join and they operate 7 days a week.
 There are 1 hour tours in easier to access caves plus longer 2 and 3 hour excursions into rarely visited areas of the caves.
 All tours guarantee magical sights of stalagmites and stalactites plus curtains, shawls and an amazing array of spectacular underground rock formations.
 There’s a bistro and restaurant meals available to ensure the whole family will enjoy a visit to Jenolan Caves without going hungry.
 Bilpin Country Lodge is self contained so if packing a picnic is more your style, we have the facilities for you to get sorted.

 - For those keen for a full day of adventure, drive on past Jenolan Caves and out to the Kanangra Boyd National Park.
 Full of wildlife and truly amazing rock walls and waterfalls, there are level, short walks as well as longer walks available.
 The Waterfall walk to the left side of the track as you approach the main lookout is amazing.
 It’s quite steep and the ground is a bit loose but the waterfalls, pools and views are mind blowing.
 Well worth exploring.

 - Zig Zag Railway.
-(Please note - the railway is currently closed for repairs following the 2013 bushfires - scheduled to reopen late 2019 TBC)
+(Please note - the railway is currently closed for repairs following the 2013 and 2019 bushfires - scheduled to reopen TBC)